-Academic advising ensures proper scheduling for the timely completion of students' program requirements.
+Student Success Advising ensures proper scheduling for the timely completion of students' program requirements.
 Upon entering TU, students will be assigned a student success advisor in their program of study.
 Students are responsible for making appointments with their student success advisor to register by posted deadlines each semester.